LightBoy01/ai-job-spot/src/job-descriptions/b835d0b3c187c37b00a6b2394c013e5ecda523151753866906a5085268c80d8e-deutscher-bauservice-gmbh-baukoordinator-mwd-tiefbau.md

   paramount, and we aim to make business travel as smooth and stress-free as possible.
 ---
+### Description\
-### Description\\nAre quality and safety on civil engineering construction sites important to you?
-Do you enjoy being the interface between clients, municipalities, and commissioned civil engineering companies?\\n\\nThen you've come to the right place!
+Are quality and safety on civil engineering construction sites important to you?
+Do you enjoy being the interface between clients, municipalities, and commissioned civil engineering companies?\
+\
+Then you've come to the right place!
 We are successful because we act as a team, focusing on solutions and innovation.
-Become part of our motivated team and achieve great things with us!\\n\\n### Responsibilities\\n- You are responsible for the construction site, from technical execution to final acceptance.\\n- You are responsible for compliance with legal regulations on construction sites and adherence to construction plans.\\n- You coordinate and lead construction meetings and keep records/minutes.\\n- You create and review measurements, ensuring the efficient and economical use of construction materials and equipment.\\n- You continuously monitor quality and construction progress, documenting all work.\\n- You manage and coordinate commissioned external companies and review their measurements.\\n- You assist with permit applications and communication with authorities.\\n\\n### Qualifications\\n- You are a certified foreman (Polier) or technician, have a master craftsman qualification in road or civil engineering, or are a civil engineer (m/f/d), or possess a comparable education/degree, e.g., in horticulture and landscape construction.\\n- You already have many years of professional experience in civil engineering and road construction, or comparably in horticulture and landscape construction.\\n- You have sound MS Office skills.\\n- You bring knowledge of relevant regulations (DIN18300, ZTV, RSA21, VOB).\\n- You have very good German language skills and at least a Class B driving license.\\n- Willingness to travel (not on weekends) is required.\\n\\n### Author's Take\\nThis company offers a comprehensive benefits package including a company car with private use, flexible and mobile work options, and extensive support for business travel including dedicated travel management and generous allowances.
+Become part of our motivated team and achieve great things with us!\
+\
+### Responsibilities\
+- You are responsible for the construction site, from technical execution to final acceptance.\
+- You are responsible for compliance with legal regulations on construction sites and adherence to construction plans.\
+- You coordinate and lead construction meetings and keep records/minutes.\
+- You create and review measurements, ensuring the efficient and economical use of construction materials and equipment.\
+- You continuously monitor quality and construction progress, documenting all work.\
+- You manage and coordinate commissioned external companies and review their measurements.\
+- You assist with permit applications and communication with authorities.\
+\
+### Qualifications\
+- You are a certified foreman (Polier) or technician, have a master craftsman qualification in road or civil engineering, or are a civil engineer (m/f/d), or possess a comparable education/degree, e.g., in horticulture and landscape construction.\
+- You already have many years of professional experience in civil engineering and road construction, or comparably in horticulture and landscape construction.\
+- You have sound MS Office skills.\
+- You bring knowledge of relevant regulations (DIN18300, ZTV, RSA21, VOB).\
+- You have very good German language skills and at least a Class B driving license.\
+- Willingness to travel (not on weekends) is required.\
+\
+### Author's Take\
+This company offers a comprehensive benefits package including a company car with private use, flexible and mobile work options, and extensive support for business travel including dedicated travel management and generous allowances.
 They foster a collaborative, innovative team spirit with a 'start-up flair' and regular team events, ensuring a dynamic and supportive environment.
 This is an excellent opportunity for an experienced civil engineering professional looking for significant responsibility and a great company culture.